British Punjabis: Demographics

 In the 2011 UK Census, 273,000 people identified Punjabi as their first language.
 Of these, 271,000 were in England, 23,000 in Scotland, 1,600 in Wales and a smaller number in Northern Ireland.
 Thus, Punjabi is the third most commonly spoken language in the UK.
 The Southall area of Greater London is home to a significant Punjabi population.
 The total population of Punjabis in the UK is estimated to exceed 700,000.

 Immigrants from the Pakistani province of Punjab are mainly Punjabi Muslims, with smaller numbers of Christians.
-The majority originate from the northern and central parts of Punjab, such as: Jhelum, Jhang, Faisalabad, Rawalpindi, The Pothwar, Gujranwala, Gujrat, Attock, Chakwal, Chiniot, Sargodha, Toba Tek Singh and Lahore.
+The majority originate from the northern and central parts of Punjab, such as: Pothwar, Rawalpindi, Attock, Chakwal, Jhelum, Jhang, Faisalabad, Gujranwala, Gujrat, Chiniot, Sargodha, Toba Tek Singh and Lahore.
 Punjabis are estimated to comprise one-third of the British Pakistani population, making up the second largest sub-group after Mirpuri Kashmiris.
-The tribes to which British Pakistani Punjabis belong include Jats, Gujjars, Awans, Arains, Rajputs and several others.
+The tribes to which British Pakistani Punjabis belong include Jats, Gujjars, Awans, Arains, Rajputs and several others like Pathans of Punjab and Kashmiris of Punjab.

 The population of Indian Punjabis in the UK has been estimated at 466,563 in 2011, based on an earlier estimate that they constitute 45% of the British Indian community.
 Of these, majority are Sikhs while the rest are mainly Punjabi Hindus.
 The areas where they predominately originate from are Jalandhar, Amritsar, Ludhiana, Kapurthala, Bathinda, Hoshiarpur, Nawanshahr and Moga.
 The UK has the second largest Sikh diaspora outside India, after Canada.